MaboroshiKobo/Gensou/README.md

   </p>
 </div>

-Gensou boosts your FPS without stripping away the features that make modern Minecraft playable.
-Originally put together just for my friends, it serves as a pre-configured, "ready-to-play" client for anyone who wants a clean setup without the headache of building a mod list from scratch.
+Gensou boosts your FPS without stripping away the features that make multiplayer Minecraft playable.
+Originally put together to give friends a "ready-to-play" experience on modern public servers, it serves as a clean setup without the hassle of creating a modpack from scratch.

 ### Features

 * Squeezes every last drop of FPS out of your hardware using Sodium, Lithium, and FerriteCore so your game actually runs smoothly.
 * Includes Simple Voice Chat right out of the box, making it effortless to jump onto a server and start talking to your friends instantly.
 * Features native controller support through Controlify if you'd rather sit back and play with a controller instead of a keyboard.
-* Cleans up your inventory clutter with a single click using Client Sort, keeping things organized without the manual hassle.
 * Adds proper borderless windowed mode so you can alt-tab to Discord or look up a recipe without the game freezing or minimizing.
 * Caches chunks using Bobby, letting you see way past the server's default render distance limit.